hijkzzz/pymarl2/README.md

-# MARL Tricks
+# RIIT
-Our codes for [RIIT: Rethinking the Importance of Implementation Tricks in Multi-AgentReinforcement Learning](https://arxiv.org/abs/2102.03479).
-We implemented and standardized the hyperparameters of the SOTA MARL algorithms.
+Our open-source code for [RIIT: Rethinking the Importance of Implementation Tricks in Multi-AgentReinforcement Learning](https://arxiv.org/abs/2102.03479).
+We implement and standardize the hyperparameters of numerous QMIX variant algorithms that achieve SOTA.

 ## Python MARL framework